dmlogic/community-contributions/user-stories/As a community member.md

-I need to request access to the community
-So the admin can send me an invitation

 ✅ I need to respond to an invitation
 👍 So I can join the community
 👍 So I can set my password